KDE/kde-builder/doc/kdesrc-buildrc/conf-options-table.md

 `~/builddir` would set the build directory to `/home/user-name/builddir`.

-Perhaps surprisingly, this option can be changed per module.
+This option can be changed per module.

 Related command-line option: --build-dir \<path\>